GvHemanth/High-Memory-Chat-GPT-3.5-Turbo-ChatBot-Extension./README.md

 6.Strong collaboration and communication skills, demonstrated through successful teamwork with development colleagues.

 7.Ability to manage complex project requirements and implement solutions to meet user needs.

+## This Project or chatbot extension is under continuos development wherein in further versions will include access to webpage and training on personal data using      Langchain